This post introduces one of the foundational strategies of power.

 People need to know in advance that any machination and rebellion against you will be brutally put down.

-That way, chances are higher that they will never even try.
+That way, chances are slimmer that they will never even try.

-When people know that as soon as they get in the street, they’ll get shot, chances are that nobody will want to make the first move.
+When people know that as soon as they get in the street, they’ll get shot, chances are that nobody will want to make the first move (it’s a form of “tragedy of commons” working in your favor).

 2. You must act quickly and resolutely